 Don’t forget to sign up to receive the newsletter!
 I send out one newsletter per week on various topics such as health, finance, mindset, and more!

-Also – don’t forget to grab a copy of the archives (volume 1).
-It contains 15 of my first newsletters (including this one).
+Also – don’t forget to grab a copy of the archives (volume 1 and 2).
+It contains 30 of my first newsletters (including this one).

-I’m so confident that it’ll help you that if it doesn’t – just email me within the first week of purchase and I’ll fully refund your money, no questions asked.
+I’m so confident that my archives will add value to your life that if you feel that my work didn’t meaningfully improve your life – just email me within 7 days and I’ll fully refund your money, no questions asked.

 – Harsh Strongman